maxmindlin/easy-sql/README.md

 EasySQL(".env").new().client
 ```

+`EasySQL().client` will only accept methods that are out of the box for mysql-connector.
-or by using the EasySQL methods for DataFrame responses:
+Alternatively, use the EasySQL methods for DataFrame responses if you want to pass
+full query strings:

 ```python
 data: pd.DataFrame = EasySQL(".env").new().data_frame_query(query_string)